How to make a guide on Instagram

 - Updates.
 What’s new in your Instagram profile?
 What’s new in your shop?
 Post a new autumn or winter shoes collection.
 You can also create a list with your goods on sale, don't forget to update the items.

 - Sets.
-You can compile things that are usually used together.
+You can compile things that are usually used together to make an Instagram guide.

-If you run an Instagram page about computers, choose a computer case, monitor, keyboard and mouse that perfectly work together to compile your guide.
+If you run an Instagram page about computers, choose a computer case, monitor, keyboard and mouse that work perfectly together and make an Instagram guide.
 This way, you will make the purchases easier for customers.
 For if they decide to buy a new computer, they need all these products.
 The collection will spare people from long searches for the items one by one.

 Name your guide "Gaming PC" or "Low price computer set" to make the searches even easier.